 - Shelled nuts and seeds (raw, not processed or salted).

 - Pure, clean water that is high in magnesium and low in calcium.

 - Freshly squeezed lemon juice in water.

 - Herbal teas.

 - Kukicha (roasted twig tea).1

-And unlike most other magnesium supplements, Jigsaw Magnesium w/ SRT does not cause diarrhea because of its sustained release technology.
+And unlike most other magnesium supplements, Jigsaw Magnesium w/ SRT avoids diarrhea because of it's sustained release technology.

 Learn more about the many benefits of Jigsaw Magnesium w/SRT.